jhyang13/Python-Credit-Risk-Classification/report-template.md

 * Explain what financial information the data was on and what you needed to predict.

-Employing a machine learning approach, I aim to classify loans as either low-risk (healthy) or high-risk (non-healthy) based on the loan status provided by the lending company.
+Employing a machine learning approach, we aim to classify loans as either low-risk (healthy) or high-risk (non-healthy) based on the loan status provided by the lending company.
 The Logistic Regression Algorithm is chosen as the most suitable tool for our machine learning model, as it is commonly utilized to predict the probability of a target variable in classification tasks.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.